heckj/numerix/README.md

 # Numerix

 Numerix is an open-source Swift package that provides Complex, Vector, Matrix, and ShapedArray structures for performing linear algebra and other numerical computations on Apple devices.
 It uses the Accelerate framework to perform high-performance and energy-efficient calculations.
+More information is available on the [Swift Package Index](https://swiftpackageindex.com/wigging/numerix) and the [documentation website](https://swiftpackageindex.com/wigging/numerix/main/documentation/numerix).

 > [!WARNING]
 > Numerix is under heavy development.
 Many things are missing and breaking changes will likely happen.